daizutabi/mkapi/docs/usage/object.md

 - The first segment `examples` has a link to the top level pakcage `examples`.
 - The second segment `styles` has a link to the subpakcage `examples.styles`.
 - The third segment `google` has a link to the module `examples.styles.google`.
-- The final segment `ExampleClass` is the corresponding object itself so that a link has been omitted.
+- The last segment `ExampleClass` is the corresponding object itself so that a link has been omitted.

 You can check these links by hovering mouse cursor on the name segments.